Old Fashioned Southern Cornbread Dressing Recipe

 Do you remember old fashioned cornbread dressing?
 Some people call it dressing others call it stuffing.
 But whatever you call it – it’s moist, dense yet fluffy and flavorful.
 Oh yeah, THAT dressing!

-It’s beyond simple to make yourself.
+This recipe is beyond simple to make.
 It starts with a day-old pan of cubed & air-dried cornbread.
 Then magic happens.

 Old Fashioned Southern Cornbread dressing stuffing in cast iron skillet. #TexasHomesteader